Dungeons & Dragons: Warriors of the Eternal Sun: Development

 Warriors of the Eternal Sun was the first and only official D&D product for the Sega Genesis.
 It features twenty-nine musical tracks.
 Its working title was Dungeons & Dragons: Hollow World.
 During development, changes had been made to the D&D rules to make the video game work due to hardware limitations.
 Many of the testers were not familiar with the tabletop game, so the development process proved to be difficult.

 Reception

 The game is rated as 'Average' on allgame.

 According to a 2004 GameSpy article, "Warriors of the Eternal Sun would do little to entice console gamers away from the like of Phantasy Star or Final Fantasy".

-In a 2008 retrospective on Dungeons & Dragons video games, IGN.com called Warriors of the Eternal Sun a "mixed bag", complimenting the battle system and graphical style, but calling it a "crib sheet" effort which was not preferable to other RPGs available at the time.
+In a 2008 retrospective on Dungeons & Dragons video games, IGN called Warriors of the Eternal Sun a "mixed bag", complimenting the battle system and graphical style, but calling it a "crib sheet" effort which was not preferable to other RPGs available at the time.